-The FWE and/or student will identify the problem(s) and attempt solution(s) with specific documented goal(s).
-The use of a learning/remediation contract is highly recommended.
+It is to be reminded that a remediation plan is initiated upon the non-successful completion or FAIL of the fieldwork.
+The FWE and/or student will identify the problem(s) and attempted solution(s) with specific documented goal(s).
+When a student does receive a grade of FAIL, the following procedure will be followed: